Our Movement

 Whether functioning as an organization, program, or youth movement, NFTY is a Reform Jewish community for all high school students who are interested in connecting to their Judaism.
 Teens forge and build friendships, lifelong Reform Jewish identities, and leadership skills through community building, worship, social action, and experiential youth-led Jewish educational programming.
 Many NFTYites serve as NFTY leaders on the local, TYG, regional, and even North American levels.
 Many NFTY Leaders continue on to become both lay and professional leaders of the Reform Jewish Movement.

+NFTY is Supported by a number of generous organizations and donors.
 NFTY is able to achieve incredible things thanks to the financial contributions of…

 WRJ: Women of Reform Judaism